EarthObservation/RVT_py/docs/qgis.rst

 QGIS Plugin
 ===========

-The QGIS plugin is available on the QGIS Plugins web portal.
+The RVT QGIS plugin is available in the QGIS Python Plugins Repository.
+Download it from `Relief Visualization Toolbox <https://plugins.qgis.org/plugins/rvt-qgis/>`_.

 The plugin documentation, including installation instructions is available at `Relief Visualization Toolbox QGIS Plugin <https://rvt-qgis.readthedocs.io>`_.